bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/paymaster/overview.md

 This solution leverages the BEP322 Proposer-Builder Separation architecture to enable seamless gas sponsorship without requiring significant changes to existing wallet infrastructures.
 It provides a flexible system that can accommodate various sponsorship models while maintaining the security and integrity of the blockchain network.

+## Paymaster Infra

+Ready to enable gasless experiences in your app or wallet?
+Here's some helpful information on paymaster infrastructure that are available on BNB Chain:

+- [Nodereal](https://docs.nodereal.io/docs/megafuel-overview).
+The MegaFuel powered by Nodereal is a paymaster implementation based on BNB Chain Paymaster for EOA Wallet.
+With minimal modifications, wallets can integrate MegaFuel to support gas fee sponsorship, significantly enhancing user experience.
+At the same time, sponsors can customize their sponsorship on MegaFuel, allowing sponsored users to send gasless transactions.
+- [Bitget Wallet](https://web3.bitget.com/en/).
+Bitget Wallet has integrated the paymaster on BSC, providing gasless functionality for sponsored user transactions.